randy3k/ChangeList/README.md

 * Type ``super+,`` or ``g,`` (vintage command mode) to go to next edited location
 * Type ``super+.`` or ``g.`` (vintage command mode) to go to the last edited location

-There are already a few other "LastEdit" plugins .
+There are already a few other "Last Edit" plugins .
 For examples:
 * https://github.com/SamPeng87/sublime-last-edit
 * https://github.com/khrizt/GotoLastEdit
 * https://github.com/abrookins/GotoLastEdit